 Tie the string to the hair barrettes to further secure it, trim off the extra string.
 Wait for it to dry by leaving it overnight.

-I finished 2 Pom Pom Hair Barrettes to make a pair of a perfect gift for a little girl.
+I finished 2 Pom Pom Hair Barrettes to make a pair of the perfect gift for a little girl.
 This pair is for my daughter, to match with her Bareback Halter-Neck Knitted Top I knitted for her.

-I am making more of this, watch out for my next pom pom projects 🙂
+I am making more of this, watch out for my next pom-pom projects 🙂

 Thks for sharing!
 I started crocheting Timmy the baby sheep, & thought to myself, that it would be far quicker to make it with pom poms, as I had a spare white fluffy pom pom, left over from my other animal crafts for my grand children.
 Did a web search & hooray, found your tutorial.
 Did you use glue for the feet?
 It looks like it in the photos!
 Congratulations, you did an excellent job, as it looks just like cute Timmy!

-All parts are sewn in for Timmy Amigurumi 🙂 PomPom Timmy is a great idea 🙂
+All parts are sewn in for Timmy Amigurumi :) PomPom Timmy is a great idea :)

 You are an amazingly talented person, and I just wish that I could have an ounce of your crafting ability.
 Thanks so much for sharing your creations with us.